SpiceWire/davis-vantage-pro2-backend/README.md

-#DavisBackend
+# DavisBackend

 Backend interface for Davis Vantage Pro 2 Weather Station.

-This project allows owners of a Davis Vantage Pro 2 to access, store, view and use weather data collected by the DavisVP2.
+This project allows owners of a Davis Vantage Pro 2 weather station to access, store, view and use weather data collected by the DavisVP2.
 It aligns with the technical specifications and protocols of the manufacturer's  [Serial Communication Reference Manual](https://support.davisinstruments.com/article/rbzgl0rh6k-vantage-pro-pro-2-and-vue-communications-reference-2-6-1-any-os).
  It is designed to run locally on a secured network.